ingan274/news-scraper/README.md

 <img src="https://media.giphy.com/media/xUNemVaUZFSgHxvQXK/giphy.gif">

 ### There is always so much change going on in Politics.
 You need to stay informed!
-This app scrapes the Huffington Post's Politics website and shows you all their latest home page articles.
+This app scrapes the HuffPost's Politics page and shows you all their latest articles, just refresh the news!

 ### On Epicenter you can:

 1. Saved Articles: On the home page, press the bookmark icon to save the article.
 Head on to "Saved Article" page to see all the articles that were saved.

 2. Add comments: click on the "+" icon and head over to the article page to add a comment!

+3. Refresh News: Click on "Refresh News" and make sure that you are seeing the most recent news!

 See it live: https://huffpo-politics-scraper.herokuapp.com/